-The challenges (and opportunities) posed by delivering on the mitigation mandates coming out of COP26, including in relation to the MWP, could be conceptually arranged in three tiers: (i) the strategic, which engages global political governance and sets goals at the national level; (ii) domestic policymaking; and (iii) technology and solutions development.
+The challenges (and opportunities) posed by delivering on the mitigation mandates coming out of COP26, including in relation to the MWP, could be conceptually arranged in three levels:

+- the strategic, which engages global political governance and sets goals at the national level

+- · domestic policymaking

+- technology and solutions development.

-The middle tier-domestic policymaking-is critical to implementation, and arguably poses the greatest challenges, which are greatest in developing countries seeking to transition to low-carbon economies.
+The middle level-domestic policymaking-is critical to implementation, and arguably poses the greatest challenges to scaling known solutions.
+Such challenges are greatest in developing countries seeking to transition to low-carbon economies.
 As such, this tier should be a key focus-arguably the main focus-of the MWP, given the urgency of using this decisive decade effectively to transition to net-zero.